transloadit/uppy/website/src/docs/dragdrop.md

 ## CSS

-The `@uppy/drag-drop` plugin includes some simple styles, like shown in the [example](/examples/dragdrop).
+The `@uppy/drag-drop` plugin includes some basi c styles, like shown in the [example](/examples/dragdrop).
 You can also choose not to use it and provide your own styles instead.

 ```js
 import '@uppy/core/dist/style.css'